The Bowery Boys: The Bowery Boys

 Gorcey had been drinking heavily during the filming of Dig That Uranium (1955), according to Edward Bernds.
-After filming was completed, Bernard Gorcey was killed in an automobile accident, devastating his son Leo whose drinking became even heavier.
-It visibly affected his performance in the following film, Crashing Las Vegas (1956).
-During filming, he became violently unhinged, trashing the set and destroying every prop in sight.
+After filming was completed, Bernard Gorcey was killed in an automobile accident, devastating his son Leo, whose drinking became even heavier.
+It visibly affected his performance in Crashing Las Vegas (1956).
+During filming, he allegedly became violently unhinged, trashing the set and destroying every prop in sight (though this was vehemently denied in the 1980s by both David Gorcey, who called the story "pure shit", and Huntz Hall, who became visibly upset when asked about the incident and called the allegation "a fucking lie!")
 At a subsequent meeting with Allied Artists executives, Gorcey demanded an increase on the 40% interest he held in the series.
 This was denied, and after a heated exchange, he stormed off the studio lot.
 Gorcey claimed to have quit, but Edward Bernds offered an opinion from behind the scenes: "He was even worse on Crashing Las Vegas than he was on Dig That Uranium, and I believe Ben [Schwalb] went to [studio executive] Walter Mirisch and said, 'It won't work; he's impossible and if we're going to continue this series we've got to do it with somebody else'...
 No, Leo was fired -- he drank too much and he couldn't do his work anymore."

 The studio owed exhibitors three more films for the 1956 season, so Gorcey was replaced by Stanley Clements, a former tough-teen actor who had been in a few East Side Kids movies.
-Clements, as "Duke Coveleskie," adapted to the series easily and completed the three films, which now starred "Huntz Hall and The Bowery Boys."
+Clements, as Duke Coveleskie, adapted to the series easily and completed the three films, which now starred "Huntz Hall and the Bowery Boys."
 With Louie absent, the gang's new hangout was a rooming house, where they helped landlady Kate Kelly (played first by Doris Kemper, then by Queenie Smith).
 The new Hall-Clements partnership was successful enough to be renewed for the 1957 season.
-Four more films were made, with Eddie LeRoy joining the cast as bespectacled "Blinky."
+Four more films were made, with Eddie LeRoy joining the cast as bespectacled Blinky.
 The gang returned to the sweet shop, now known as Clancy's Cafe, with its similarly put-upon proprietor Mike Clancy (played first by Percy Helton, then by Dick Elliott).